Photo by Will Francis

 Subclasses of the

 Numeric class behave differently to both ways of defining singleton methods on them.
-This shouldn’t be considered a real difference, but it doesn’t hurt knowing that descendants of
+You shouldn’t consider this a real difference, but it doesn’t hurt knowing that descendants of

 Numeric can’t have singleton methods on their instances.